 At Edens Landing Dental, we are strongly passionate about preventative care for teeth as prevention is always better than cure.
-Our dentists recommend 6 monthly check ups for all patients as it allows the dentist to identify any early signs of decay, periodontal disease (link to perio) or any other oral health problems.
+Our dentists recommend 6 monthly check ups for all patients as it allows the dentist to identify any early signs of decay, periodontal disease or any other oral health problems.
 As part of the initial consultation, we recommend taking 2 standard X-rays and an Orthopantomogram X-ray (OPG).
 The standard X-rays allow the dentist to diagnose any problems which exist between your teeth and under any existing fillings or crowns.
 The OPG allows the dentist to check for wisdom teeth orientation and growth, general health of the teeth, upper and lower jaw bones, sinuses, nasal region and cheek bones.

 Preventative care: Permanent teeth can last a lifetime if proper oral hygiene is executed.
 The risk of tooth decay, gum disease and loss of teeth can be reduced with proper techniques used when brushing teeth twice a day and flossing once a day.
 Lifestyle choices such as a low-sugar diet, use of a mouthguard when engaging in sports and regular 6 monthly visits to the dentists or other oral health professionals can make a positive impact on your oral health and life.